rustacean-station/rustacean-station.org/_episodes/interviews/2023-09-29-dave-macleod.md

 ## Timestamps
 [@00:00] Introduction: meet Dave MacLeod
-[@01:47] Target Audience and Motivation behind the Book: Overcoming Learning Challenges and Addressing Gaps in Resources [@08:32] Taking a direct approach to learning
+[@01:47] Target audience and motivation behind the book [@08:32] Taking a direct approach to learning
 [@15:14] Understanding shadowing in Rust
 [@16:56] Comparing "Learn Rust in a Month of Lunches" with "EasyRust"